Close Menu

 If a lender doesn’t disclose its annual income requirements, ask whether it offers prequalification.
 When you prequalify for a personal loan, the lender performs a soft credit check to determine whether you qualify and allows you to preview potential rates.

-How to get a low-income loan
+How to get a low-income personal loan

 Lenders want reassurance that you earn enough income to make timely loan payments.
 While not all lenders have a minimum income requirement, they all have other approval criteria you must meet to get a personal loan.
 For example, you may need to provide proof of income or show you have no recent defaults or bankruptcies.